toshke/big-blue-button-cloudformation-cfhl/README.md

 - `asg.config.yaml`
 - `backup.config.yaml`

 All 3 files come with explanation for configuration keys and their values.
+Some examples are

 **Use your own VPC** - Look at `bbb.config.yaml:render_vpc`